Wincohax/Wincohax/README.md

 I'm Wincohax, an average teenager who is trying his best to not end up on a couch.

-I started using computers when I was very young and I always liked the idea of customizing my system and learning how things work.
+I started using computers when I was very young and always liked the idea of customizing my system and learning how things work.

 _I spent Most of my childhood on my PC playing w/ VMS using VirtualBox Or VMWARE._

-Nowadays I switched to **Linux** for a more pleasant exprience and **_I don't regret it._** Now I'm trying to get into Web or Software development.
+Nowadays I switched to **Linux** for a more pleasant experience and **_I don't regret it._** Now I'm trying to get into Web or Software development.

 # Things that I'm good at